JeffreyYH/Awesome-Generalist-Robots-via-Foundation-Models/README.md

 We list all the papers surveyed in our [paper](https://arxiv.org/abs/2312.08782).
 The dates are based on the first released date on arxiv.
 This list will be constantly updated.

+NOTE: We only include papers with experiments on real physical robotics, in high-fidelity robotic simulation environments, or using real robotics datasets.

 ## Foundation models used in Robotics

 ### Perception